zwilsoncc/docs/pages/docs/continuous-integration/travis.md

 <Caption>Replace <InlineCode>--token</InlineCode> with <InlineCode>-t</InlineCode> for short.</Caption>

-The `[TOKEN]` in the example command is replaced with token you copied from your Account Settings.
+The `[TOKEN]` in the example command is replaced with the token you copied from your Account Settings.

 ## Step 2: Preparing your project to use Travis

 First of all, make sure you've signed up with Travis and synced the repositories you'd like to use with Now previous to this.
 If you have yet to do this, read steps 1 and 2 of the Travis CI's ["To get started with Travis CI" guide](https://docs.travis-ci.com/user/getting-started).
-If you're configuring a public repository, you can use [travis-ci.org](https://travis-ci.org), otherwise if the repository is private, you'll need to use the paid version on [travis-ci.com](https://travis-ci.com).
+If you're configuring a public repository, you can use [travis-ci.org](https://travis-ci.org), otherwise, if the repository is private, you'll need to use the paid version on [travis-ci.com](https://travis-ci.com).

 Now that you have your token and have set up your GitHub account with Travis, you can start integrating Travis into your project.
 Start by creating a `.travis.yml` file in the root of your repository.